How to Plan a Fundraising Event: 13 Steps to Raise More

 1. Determine your fundraising event goals.

-- Specific: Our nonprofit will aim to raise $15,000 during our annual walkathon, with all the funds going back toward our mission to find a cure for breast cancer.
+- Specific: We’ll aim to raise $15,000 during our annual walkathon, with all proceeds supporting our mission to find a cure for breast cancer.

 In addition to establishing a clear revenue goal, your nonprofit should also consider setting awareness and engagement objectives, including: